V-Xing/holdem/README.md

      The values are encoded based on the `treys.Card` integer representation.
 There are 5 `int` in the list, where `-1` represents that there is no card present.

+### Credits
+Huge thanks to @BigBadBurrow for pointing out a ton of bugs!

 # Example

 Might be out of date.